plugcommunity/documentation/api/endpoints/playlists_id_activate.md

 # playlists/:id/activate Endpoint

-The playlists/:id/activate endpoint enables you to activate a playlist.
+The playlists/:id/activate endpoint enables you to activate a playlist as the one you want to play media of.

 ### Endpoint